-NTIC derives revenues directly and/or indirectly through its subsidiaries and joint ventures from the following product lines:
+NTIC derives revenues directly and/or indirectly through its subsidiaries and joint ventures from the following two reportable business segments based on products sold, customer base and distribution center:

 ZERUST® Corrosion Prevention Solutions.
-In fiscal 2014, 88.9% of NTIC's consolidated net sales were derived from developing, manufacturing and marketing ZERUST® rust and corrosion inhibiting products and services.
+In fiscal 2015, 85.9% of NTIC's consolidated net sales were derived from developing, manufacturing and marketing ZERUST® rust and corrosion inhibiting products and services.
+NTIC's consolidated net sales in fiscal 2015 included \$26,042,909 in sales of ZERUST® rust and corrosion inhibiting products and services, an increase of 9.2% over such sales in fiscal 2014.
 Corrosion not only damages the appearance of metal products and components but also negatively impacts their mechanical performance.
 This applies to the rusting of ferrous metals (iron and steel) and the deterioration by oxidation of nonferrous metals (aluminum, copper, brass, etc.).
 NTIC's ZERUST® corrosion prevention solutions include plastic and paper packaging, powders, liquids, coatings, rust removers, cleaners, diffusers and engineered solutions for the oil and gas industry, as well as technical corrosion management and consulting services.